paultanger/COVID_LIC/README.md

 * nationalregions.Rmd builds the nationalregions.html using CountryTemplate.Rmd
 * subnationalregions.Rmd builds the subnationalregions.html using CountryTemplateSubRegions.Rmd

+For testing of the website, there is a test repo, to pull from that: git pull test master

 ## Future plans
 Improve documentation and add additional analysis